The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 3. Low Commissions

-ES commissions are only $1.99 (not including exchange, NFA or data fees) per side and larger traders can even lease a membership to further reduce their fees.
+ES commissions are only $1.99 and the MES is only $.99 (not including exchange, NFA or data fees) per side and larger traders can even lease a membership to further reduce their fees.
 This low transaction cost allows daytraders to get in and out of the market without commissions significantly cutting into their profits, but of course the more trading you do the more this will impact your bottom line.

 While most Forex firms do not charge a “disclosed” commission, they make their money by creating their own bid/ask spread and taking the other side of your trade, typically costing much more than the transaction costs of the ES.
 The average discount stock brokerage firm charges $5-10 per trade, which can really eat into your potential daytrading profits.

 You can see the 10 best bids and 10 best asks along with the associated volume in real time and you are allow the placement of your order at any price you wish when trading the ES and MES.
 This transparency of the market’s orders allows ES and MES traders to see where and how many orders have been placed ahead of them.
 For short term daytraders this information may be very valuable and may be used as an indication of future market movements.

 Most Forex platforms do not offer Level II type pricing and for the few that do, since there is no centralized market, it is only the orders that that firm has access to and not the entire market.
 Also, most Forex firms do not allow you to place an order within a few ticks of the last price or between their posted bid/ask spreads, further limiting your trading abilities.

 5. Virtually 24 Hour Trading

 The ES and MES futures market is open from Sunday night at 5p CST until Friday afternoon at 4:00p (they closes daily from 4:00-5p for maintenance).
 This allows you to enter, exit or have orders working to protect your positions 23 hours a day, even while you sleep.